 Gross Impact Evaluation

-The CY2020 gross impact evaluation will not vary significantly from the previous years, but the sampling plan may be adjusted to reflect ComEd’s research goals.
+The CY2020 gross impact evaluation sampling plan may be adjusted to reflect ComEd and the Gas Utilities’ research goals.

 Sampling Strategy

 Our overarching goal is to research savings impacts sufficiently to report program-level savings at ±10% precision and 90% confidence for each utility.
 We will also accommodate secondary research objectives, such as analysis by offering and/or sector level (public vs. private) as requested by ComEd, but with relaxed precision and confidence, to fit research within budget constraints and as permitted by ComEd.
 The default strata will be defined by project size, offering type, and fuel type.